carpentries-incubator/lc-litsearchr/_episodes/06-interacting-with-r.md

 ~~~
 {: .language-r}

+In the simplest case, we can join two character vectors that are each of length 1 (i.e. join two words). paste() can also be used to join the elements of multiple character vectors.

 ~~~
-## paste() can also be used to join the elements of multiple character vectors.

-## In the simplest case, we can join two character vectors that are each of length 1 (i.e. join two words).

 ## Try paste("Hello", "world!", sep = " "), where the `sep` argument tells R that we want to separate the joined elements with a single space.

 > paste("Hello", "world!", sep = " ")